NomicFoundation/hardhat/packages/buidler-vyper/README.md

 ## What

 This plugin adds support for Vyper to Buidler.
-Once installed, Vyper contracts will be compile by the `compile` task.
+Once installed, Vyper contracts will can be compiled by running the `compile` task.

-This plugin generates teh same artifact format than the Solidity contracts' one, so it can be used in conjunction with all the rest of the plugins.
+This plugin generates the same artifact format as the built-in Solidity compiler, so that it can be used in conjunction with all other plugins.

 The Vyper compiler is run using the [official Docker images](https://hub.docker.com/r/ethereum/vyper).